 - Clean the chicken thighs and legs, pat dry

-- Mix the chicken pieces along with all the ingredients listed under the marinade and keep in bowl for at least 1 hour, or upto overnight.
+- In a large bowl, mix the chicken pieces along with all the ingredients listed under the chicken marinade + 3/4 of the browned / caramelized onio.
+Refrigerate for at least 1 hour, or upto overnight.

 Prepare the rice:

-- Rinse the rice to get rid of excess starch and soak the rice in cold water for 20-30 minutes.
+- Soak the rice in cold water for 20-30 minutes.

-- After soaking, drain the water and keep aside.
+- After soaking, drain the water, rinse it 2-3 times and keep aside.

-- In a large pot on the stovetop, heat ghee and add cloves, bay leaves, cinnamon and cardomom.
-Heat for a couple of minutes, until fragrant.
+- In a large pot on the stovetop, add cloves, bay leaves, cinnamon, and green and black cardamom.